fmfalgun/DSA/Arrays/README.txt

 **Approach**: Use the array itself as a hash table by placing each number at its correct position.

-These problems progress from simple array manipulation to more complex algorithms, helping you build a strong foundation in array operations and techniques.
-Let's continue with more challenging array problems:

 ### Problem 7: Trapping Rain Water
 **Problem**: Given an array representing elevation map, calculate how much rainwater can be trapped.